AdamIsrael/cheatsheets/sed.md

-Code snippets: sed
+# sed

 ## Important parameters
 - **-i** - Make change inline.
 By default, your change will only be echoed to stdout
--
--

-## Append text to the next to last line in a file
+## Append text to the penultimate line in a file
 ```
 $ cat /etc/rc.local
 #!/bin/sh -e